kenjibailly/paimon_discord_bot/Readme.md

 - ✅ /manage-daily-character-poll
   - You can activate a daily character poll for your game.
 The poll will include 2 characters from the json file located in `./introduction/game.json` and ask which character they like best.
   - Input: `active`, `channel`
+- ✅ /manage-rules
+  - You can add rules to select from the `/timeout-user` command
+- ✅ /timeout-user
+  - You can timeout a user, first timeout = 10 mins, second timeout = 1h, third and following timeouts = 24h.
+User gets a DM with optionally their violated message and which rules they have violated
+  - Input: `user`, optional: `message link`
+- ❌ /warn-user
+  - You can warn a user for violating a rule.
+User gets a DM with optionally their violated message and which rules they have violated
+  - Input: `user`, optional: `message link`

 #### ⚙️ Settings